a11yproject/a11yproject.com/.github/ISSUE_TEMPLATE/a11yproject-com-bug-report.md

 > 3. Navigate to ...

 ### Expected result
-> What did you expect to happen?
+> Explain what you expected to happen.

 ### Actual result
-> What actually happened?
+> Explain what actually happened.
-> Optionally, if applicable, add allowed media (such as screenshots) to help explain the issue.
+> Optionally, upload any screenshots that might help explain the issue.

 ### Additional Information
 > To help us try and reproduce the issue, please provide the following information:
 > 1. What device were you using? (laptop, phone, tablet, etc.)
-> 2. OS version.
+> 2. Operating System version.
 > 3. Browser(s) and version(s).
 > 4. Assistive technology used (if applicable)